-A complete and comprehensive mud plan must be included in the well planning process.
-History has proven that an incomplete mud plan will cost the operator many hours of rig time (check also oil well drilling well cost per foot) and may mean the difference between a productive or a nonproductive well.
+Generally, we must include a complete and comprehensive mud plan in the well-planning process.
+History has proven that an incomplete mud plan will cost the operator many hours of rig time (also check oil well drilling well cost per foot) and may mean the difference between a productive and a nonproductive well.
 Here, we shall discuss the functions of the drilling fluids or mud in oil and gas wells.

 The use of drilling fluid to remove cuttings from the borehole was first conceived by Fauvelle, a French mud engineer, in 1845.
-“Drilling fluids” describes a broad range of fluids, both liquids and gases, used in drilling operations to achieve specific purposes.
-The fluids may be air, natural gas, water, oil, or a combination of liquids used with special drilling chemicals and additives.
-Drilling fluids are designed to solve or minimize many drilling problems and, as such, an understanding of these purposes will help the drilling supervisor successfully prepare a mud program, use proper additives, and diagnose trouble areas.
+“Drilling fluids” describes a broad range of fluids, both liquids, and gases, used in drilling operations to achieve specific purposes.
+The fluids may be air, natural gas, water, oil, or a combination of liquids with special drilling chemicals and additives.
+The main target of Drilling fluids design is to solve or minimize many drilling problems.
+Therefore, understanding these purposes will help the rig drilling supervisor successfully prepare a mud program, use proper additives, and diagnose trouble areas.

-On a drilling rig, drilling fluid is pumped from the mud tanks through the Drill String, where it sprays out of nozzles on the Oilfield Drilling Bit, thus cleaning and cooling the drill bit in the process.
-The mud then carries the crushed or cut rock (“cuttings”) up the annular space (“annulus”) between the drill string and the sides of the hole being drilled, up through the surface casing, where it emerges back at the surface.
-Cuttings are then filtered out with either a shale shaker or the newer shale conveyor technology, and the mud returns to the mud pits.
-The mud pits let the drilled “fines” settle; the pits are also where the fluid is treated by adding chemicals and other substances.
+On a drilling rig, we pump drilling fluid from the mud tanks through the Drill String, where it sprays out of nozzles on the Oilfield Drilling Bit.
+Thus it will help clean and cool the drill bit in the process.
+The mud then carries the crushed or cut rock (“cuttings”) up the annular space (“annulus”) between the drill string and the sides of the hole through the surface casing, where it emerges back at the surface.
+A shale shaker or the newer shale conveyor technology will filter the cuttings.
+After that, the mud returns to the mud pits.
+The mud pits let the drilled “fines” settle.
+Also, the pits are where we treat the fluid by adding chemicals and other substances.

-The returning mud can contain natural gases or other flammable materials which will collect in and around the shale shaker/conveyor area or in other work areas.
-Because of the risk of a fire or an explosion, if they ignite, special monitoring sensors and explosion-proof certified equipment are commonly installed, and workers are trained in safety precautions.
+The returning mud can contain natural gases or other flammable materials that will collect in and around the shale shaker/conveyor area or other work areas.
+Installation of special monitoring sensors and explosion-proof certified equipment is essential.
+This is because of the fire or explosion risks if they ignite.
 The mud is then pumped back down the hole and further recirculated.
 After testing, the drilling fluid is treated periodically in the mud pits to ensure there are the desired mud properties that optimize and improve drilling efficiency, borehole stability, and other requirements, as listed below.

 Drilling fluids serve many functions.
 The major functions of drilling mud include the following: